 Key Evidence to Strengthen Your Unpaid Overtime Claim

-Successful unpaid overtime claims rely on comprehensive documentation and multiple forms of evidence working together.
-Here are the most powerful types of evidence that can support your case:
+Successful unpaid overtime claims can rely on comprehensive documentation and multiple forms of evidence working together.
+Here are some of the most powerful types of evidence that can support your case (keep in mind, you may still bring a claim for unpaid wages even if you don’t have any of this evidence):

-Building a comprehensive evidence portfolio significantly increases your chances of recovering unpaid overtime compensation and demonstrates clear violations of your employee rights.
+Building a comprehensive evidence portfolio may significantly increase your chances of recovering unpaid overtime compensation and help demonstrate violations of your employee rights.

 Filing Your Unpaid Overtime Claim